ZeroPoint cheat sheet: Yogurt & cottage cheese

 The foods in this category are a good source of lean protein and other nutrients such as calcium and vitamin D and contain no added sugar.

 Go sweet with a sliced banana, roasted fruit compote, or a sweet fruit salsa.
 Or you can add dessert-y toppings like mini chocolate chips, honey or maple syrup, chopped nuts, dried fruit and toasted coconut.
 Savoury more your speed?
-Top your yoghurt with nuts, seeds and fresh herbs.
+Top your yogurt with nuts, seeds and fresh herbs.
 Just make sure to track the Points for any additional food items.

 Cottage cheese is great with crackers or served on top of crispbreads and toast.
 It pairs perfectly with honey and fruit for a sweet hit, or for something savoury top with fresh sliced tomato or cucumber.